Educational Philosophy

 The Holy Bible clearly teaches that parents bear ultimate responsibility for the education, training, and rearing of their children.
 The School functions as an extension of the Christian home by reinforcing Christian values (including standards of behavior, morality, and discipline), and by providing specialized instruction in academic and life-skill disciplines.
 Because of the interdependent nature of the home’s and the School’s educative functions and roles, it is essential that a spirit of cooperation and mutual support be developed and fostered between home and school (Deuteronomy 6:7; Psalms 78:4-6; Ephesians 6:4; Proverbs 22:6).

 The School extends the work of the local church by providing an environment and an opportunity for every student to make a personal commitment to the Lord Jesus Christ and to grow in spiritual maturity.
-It is an arm of the church in that it strengthens the church through its program of evangelism, Bible teaching, character development, Christian citizenship, emphasis on local and world missions, and
+It is an arm of the church in that it strengthens the church through its program of evangelism, Bible teaching, character development, Christian citizenship, emphasis on local and world missions, and leadership skills.
+In this context, the School recognizes an obligation to establish and maintain communication with local pastors, in particular the pastors of enrolled students, and to encourage their participation in the work and ministry of the School.

 In partnership with the students’ homes and church congregations, the School is committed to encourage and enable its students to become more informed, skilled, and compassionate disciples within the Kingdom of the Lord Jesus Christ.
 Because God’s Kingdom encompasses all Christian youth, the School is committed to the development of a curricular program which will meet the educational and spiritual needs of a wide variety of abilities and vocational goals.
 Additionally, the School is committed to identifying ways and means through which this educational experience can be made available to students regardless of their economic or cultural backgrounds.